zuckaria/zuck/README.md

 # Conclusion

 # Introduction
-# The AQUOS dataset is a collection of data for analytical purposes
+# The AQUOS dataset is a collection of data for analytical purposes. it expalins what the product does
 # The dataset contains a lot of information that will help to streamline the business operation

-# Data Exploration
+# Data analytical
 # The data was explored using the following methods:

 # Data wrangling
 # Data cleaning
 # Data visualization
 # Data Analysis

+# faetures
-# The data was analyzed using the following methods:
+# data collection

-# Statistical analysis
+# artificial learning
 # Machine learning

 # Results
 # The results of the analysis are as follows:

 # Testamonials
-# clients praising about the service
+# clients praising about the service and how it changed their environment and bottomline

 # The main features of the dataset is to make better decision.
 # The insights that can be gained from the data.